alirezasdg1/Bike-Sharing/README.md

 Finally, the last dataset [3] included 2017 official holidays for Boston.

-To analyze data, I first had to join all of the data tables (e.g., biking system dataset, weather dataset, and holidays information.
+To analyze data, I first had to join all of the data tables (i.e., biking system dataset, weather dataset, and holidays information).
 For this purpose, I first created three columns (i.e., year, month, and day) based on the “starttime” column data.
 I used these new columns as primary keys to merge the biking system dataset with the weather data table which had the same columns.
-Before merging the holiday data table to other dataset, I reshaped it to include the following columns: year, month, and day.
+Before merging the holiday data table to other datasets, I reshaped it to include the following columns: year, month, and day.
 By using these columns, I joined all of the three data tables.
 I also created ‘age’ and ‘season’ columns based on ‘birth year’ and ‘month’ column respectively.

 In this project, I was mainly interested in exploring the effects of different factors on the number of trips/day.
 To compute my main outcomes (# trips/day), I counted the number of the “starttime” for each day.
 To achieve the main goal of this study, I explored the effects of weather condition, season, gender, and age on the main outcome by visualizing several patterns and testing the following hypotheses: